microshift-io/microshift-documentation/content/docs/deployment-modes/microshift-aio/index.md

 title: MicroShift All-In-One
 tags:
   - all-in-one
-  - aio
+  - AIO
-date: 2019-02-11T19:30:08+10:00
+date: 2019-02-11T09:30:08.000Z
 draft: false
 weight: 4
-summary: Deploy MicroShift All-In-One from a linux container and run as a systemd service.
+summary: Deploy MicroShift All-In-One from a Linux container and run as a systemd service.
+modified: "2021-11-03T16:32:35.904+01:00"
 ---

 MicroShift All-In-One includes everything required to run MicroShift in a single container image.
 This deployment mode is recommended for development and testing only.

 ### Run MicroShift All-In-One as a Systemd Service

-Copy `microshift-aio` unit file to `/etc/systemd` and the aio run script to `/usr/bin`
+Copy `microshift-aio.service` unit file to `/etc/systemd` and the `microshift-aio` run script to `/usr/bin`

 ```bash
 curl -o /etc/systemd https://raw.githubusercontent.com/redhat-et/microshift/main/packaging/systemd/microshift-aio
 curl -o /usr/bin/microshift-aio https://raw.githubusercontent.com/redhat-et/microshift/main/packaging/systemd/microshift-aio.service
 ```

 Now enable and start the service.
 The `KUBECONFIG` location will be written to `/etc/microshift-aio/microshift-aio.conf`.
 If the `microshift-data` podman volume does not exist, the systemd service will create one.

 ```bash